Diagnostic Medical Sonography

 Program Information

-The Diagnostic Medical Sonography associate degree is designed to prepare competent entry-level education in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of abdominal extended and obstetric & gynecological sonography through a competency-based clinical and didactic instructional curriculum.
 The program is academically rigorous, 21-months and spans five semesters.
-Combining didactic, hands-on, and clinical components, the program prepares students to become highly trained professionals in the field of sonography.
+Combining didactic, hands-on, and clinical components, the program prepares students to become highly trained professionals in the field of sonography through a competency-based clinical and didactic instructional curriculum.

 Graduates of the program will be eligible for professional certification by the American Registry of Diagnostic Medical Sonography (ARDMS) in the Abdominal-Extended and Obstetrics and Gynecology (RDMS) or the American Registry of Radiologic Technologists (ARRT) sonography exam.